Blendify/blender-manual/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

 Even with all the settings described above there will always end up being some render noise no matter how many samples you use.
-To fix this there is a post processing technique to cleanup the final bit of noise.
+To fix this there is a post-processing technique to cleanup the final bit of noise.
 To use this enable :doc:`Denoising </render/cycles/settings/scene/render_layers/denoising>`
 in the *Render Layers* tab of the Properties editor.